inf380p/inf380p.github.io/_posts/JohnCBMeyer/2022-11-20-JohnCBMeyer-class-extension-hack.md

 This really took some work to get right.
 At first, I wrote this so that the user needed to specify a `goto()` location to begin drawing, but that felt wrong.
 I knew I was going to add a parameter that instantiated the class at a specific location.
-Given that, it only seemd appropriate that `draw_polygon` would draw in place unless otherwise specified.
+Given that, it only seemed appropriate that `draw_polygon` would draw in place unless otherwise specified.

 The first thing I tried was using `self.xcor()` as a default value for the `x`